Mikicrepstudios/Random-SDL-Game/README.md

 This command only works on arch based linux distros, for other ones you gotta find coresponding packages

+## Compiling and running
+1. Clone this repo
+2. Open terminal and run `make`
+3. You can move `output` folder out of repo folder and delete repo folder
+- You can delete .md files too but do not touch anything else

 ### Runs on potato.